-Smack dab between the busy center and south end of the Strip, Monte Carlo, which is home to the Blue Man Group, combines grand-style architecture with a fun and feisty attitude.
+Smack dab between the busy center and south end of the Strip, Monte Carlo combines grand-style architecture with a fun and feisty attitude.

 Elegant yet unpretentious, Mediterranean-inspired but not overly themed, middle of the action